Castlevania II: Belmont's Revenge

-Castlevania II: Belmont's Revenge is a platform game released for the Game Boy in 1991.
-It is the second Castlevania title for the Game Boy and serves as a sequel to the previous title, Castlevania: The Adventure.
-Belmont's Revenge is included in color in the fourth volume of the Konami GB Collection compilations.
+Castlevania II: Belmont's Revenge is a 1991 action-platform game developed and published by Konami for the Game Boy.
+It is the second Castlevania title for the Game Boy and serves as a sequel to Castlevania: The Adventure.
+Belmont's Revenge is included in color in the European Konami GB Collection Vol. 4 compilation.
 Set fifteen years after the events of Castlevania: The Adventure, Dracula returns and kidnaps Christopher Belmont's son Soleil at his coming of age feast, and turns him into a demon.
 With Soleil's mystical powers, Dracula retakes human form and rebuilds his castle, forcing Christopher to confront Dracula once again to save his son and Transylvania.

 Gameplay

 Unlike the previous Game Boy title, sub-weapons in the form of holy water and axes (or the cross in the Japanese version) are available in the game.
 There are four initial levels, each taking place in a separate castle with a unique theme such as air, plant, earth, and crystal, and can be completed in any order, similar to Mega Man.
 There are large trap rooms in the levels.
 The game utilizes a password system.